pedrohrigolin/Toastlet-Notify-JS/readme.md

 **Ultra-lightweight, zero-dependency JavaScript toast notification library**

 Toastlet Notify is a plug-and-play solution for displaying toast notifications in web applications.
 Designed for developers who want something that works immediately without complex setup or configuration.
 Simply include the script, call `toastletNotify.notify('success', 'Message')`, and you're done.
-With design inspired by PNotify 4+ and Bootstrap styling, it delivers essential notification functionality with maximum simplicity and minimal overhead.
+With design inspired by PNotify 4+ and Bootstrap styling, it delivers essential notification functionality with smart user experience features, comprehensive accessibility support, and automatic state management - all with maximum simplicity and minimal overhead.

 ---